-- · Configure the operating system shutdown and remote shutdown options - Set the thermal shutdown severity level to shut down your system in the event that a temperature sensor returns a warning or failure value.
+- · Configure the operating system shutdown and remote shutdown options - Set the thermal shutdown severity level to shut down your system in case a temperature sensor returns a warning or failure value.

-NOTE: A thermal shutdown occurs only when the temperature reported by the sensor goes above the temperature threshold.
+NOTE: A thermal shutdown occurs only when the temperature reported by the sensor goes preceding the temperature threshold.
 A thermal shutdown does not occur when the temperature reported by the sensor goes below the temperature threshold.

-• Shut down the DSM SA Connection Service (Web server).
+· Shut down the DSM SA Connection Service (web server).